System Behaviour Description Language

 Multi-line Statements

-SBDL statement can be broken across multiple lines using the like continuation symbol: backslash (\).
+When SBDL is embedded inside another language file or format (embedded syntax), statements must be explicitly broken across multiple lines, using the line continuation symbol: backslash (\).

 description is "On a new line" \